Avicenna: In Bukhara and Gurganj

 At the age of seventeen, Avicenna was made a physician of Nuh II.
 By the time Avicenna was at least 21 years old, his father died.
 He was subsequently given an administrative post, possibly succeeding his father as the governor of Harmaytan.
 Avicenna later moved to Gurganj, the capital of Khwarazm, which he reports that he did due to "necessity".
-The date he went to the place is uncertain, as he reports that he served the Khwarazmshah (ruler) of the region, the Ma'munid Abu al-Hasan Ali.
+The date he went to the place is uncertain, as he reports that he served the Khwarazmshah, the ruler of Khwarazm, the Ma'munid ruler Abu al-Hasan Ali.
 The latter ruled from 997 to 1009, which indicates that Avicenna moved sometime during that period.

-He may have moved in 999, the year which the Samanid state fell after the Turkic Qarakhanids captured Bukhara and imprisoned the Samanid ruler Abd al-Malik II.
-Due to his high position and strong connection with the Samanids, Avicenna may have found himself in an unfavorable position after the fall of his suzerain.
+He may have moved in 999, the year in which the Samanid Empire fell after the Kara-Khanid Khanate captured Bukhara and imprisoned the Samanid emir Abd al-Malik II.
+Due to his high position and strong connection with the Samanids, ibn Sina may have found himself in an unfavorable position after the fall of his suzerain.

 It was through the minister of Gurganj, Abu'l-Husayn as-Sahi, a patron of Greek sciences, that Avicenna entered into the service of Abu al-Hasan Ali.
-Under the Ma'munids, Gurganj became a centre of learning, attracting many prominent figures, such as Avicenna and his former teacher Abu Sahl al-Masihi, the mathematician Abu Nasr Mansur, the physician Ibn al-Khammar, and the philologist al-Tha'alibi.
+Under the Ma'munids, Gurganj became a centre of learning, attracting many prominent figures, such as ibn Sina and his former teacher Abu Sahl al-Masihi, the mathematician Abu Nasr Mansur, the physician ibn al-Khammar, and the philologist al-Tha'alibi.

-In Gurgan
+In Gorgan

 Avicenna later moved due to "necessity" once more (in 1012), this time to the west.
 There he travelled through the Khurasani cities of Nasa, Abivard, Tus, Samangan and Jajarm.
-He was planning to visit the ruler of the city of Gurgan, the Ziyarid Qabus (r.
+He was planning to visit the ruler of the city of Gorgan, the Ziyarid Qabus (r.
 977–981, 997–1012), a cultivated patron of writing, whose court attracted many distinguished poets and scholars.
 However, when Avicenna eventually arrived, he discovered that the ruler had been dead since the winter of 1013.
-Avicenna then left Gurgan for Dihistan, but returned after becoming ill.
+Avicenna then left Gorgan for Dihistan, but returned after becoming ill.
 There he met Abu 'Ubayd al-Juzjani (died 1070) who became his pupil and companion.
-Avicenna stayed briefly in Gurgan, reportedly serving Qabus' son and successor Manuchihr (r.
+Avicenna stayed briefly in Gorgan, reportedly serving Qabus's son and successor Manuchihr (r.
 1012–1031) and resided in the house of a patron.